abechtel31/Programming-Languages-Blog/Blog7.md

     = 23

 ### Alpha Reduction
 Alpha reduction is the simple form of reducing an expresion.
 For example if you are have two lambda expressions with the same variable name inside, you change one of them to a new variable name. (λx.xx)(λx.x) can be rewritten as (λx.xx)(λy.y) after reduction.
-The result is equivalent to what you start out with, just with different variable names. ##
+The result is equivalent to what you start out with, although rewritten with different variable names.

 ### β-reduction Rule
 To handle simplifications of lambda's we introduce the β-reduction.